mmason930/kinslayer-mud/README.md

 Note that in order to use Docker Compose, you'll need to clone the following repository: https://github.com/kinslayermud/kinslayer-loader

+All commands in this document should be executed from the kinslayer-loader directory.

 ## Start game container
 The simplest way to star the container is to run the following:
 ```